gluwa/creditcoin/docs/miner-setup.md

             ```
         - Copy the `SS58 Address` for later use
     - Generate a new keypair
-        - Run `docker run -it docker.io/parity/subkey:latest generate --scheme Ecdsa`.
+        - Run `docker run -it docker.io/parity/subkey:latest generate`.
 This will generate a new keypair and print the account information, for example:
             ```
             Secret phrase:       toss frown run relief book lift aunt guard reduce shell genuine alarm Network ID:        substrate